Alpha-Ronald/Eccomerce-app/README.md

 My first APP

-## Ecommerce App being tested with images and details of shoes
+Ecommerce displaying images and details of shoes

+## Bloc state management used

+## Simple UI design such as grid view, carousel slider.